bims2021/local_chatbot/README.md

 **Example Interaction**:
 User: Hello, how are you?
-Bot: I'm doing well, thank you!
-How are you today?
+Bot: I'm doing well.

-User: I'm good too.
-Can you tell me about AI?
+User: Can you tell me about AI?
 Bot: Artificial Intelligence is a field of computer science that focuses on creating machines that can perform tasks that typically require human intelligence.

 User: What are some applications?